 - The scheme for this credential is: Capital W + 7-digit Student ID

-- Students who have forgotten or misplaced their Student ID must call UW-L admissions.
+Students who have forgotten or misplaced their Student ID must contact the UW-Oshkosh Help Desk.

 UW-Parkside users authenticate using their email user ID.